lexmag/elixir-style-guide/README.md

   ```

 * <a name="multi-line-expr-assignment"></a>
-  When assigning the result of a multi-line expression, do not preserve alignment of its parts.
+  When assigning the result of a multi-line expression, begin the expression on a new line.
   <sup>[[link](#multi-line-expr-assignment)]</sup>

   ```elixir